tOSuser/mySh/README.md

 ## ns_setup
 * File name : ns_setup.sh
 * Author (s) : Hossein Ebrahimi @he71.com,
+An automation to install DNS updater (godaddy only), Apache, PHP 5.x, 7.x; ftp server, vpn-server (pptp) and telegram-cli

 license AGPL-3.0
 This code is free software: you can redistribute it and/or modify